floraxinru/DataStory_global-abortion/README.md

 * Status of Women in the States, 2015 report using 2012 and 2013 data: https://statusofwomendata.org/explore-the-data/reproductive-rights/#download-data
   - They mention another report completed in 2004 but do not provide a link (I suspect it's not digitized...Will keep looking).
-  - It's good because it also contains economic data and infant mortality data which I would also like to incorporate into this data storytelling project
+  - It's good because it also contains economic data and infant mortality data (separate download) which I would also like to incorporate into this data storytelling project

+* (Published June 1, 2019 by Guttmacher Institute) detailed look at US abortion laws by State (detailed, need to summarize and categorize before attempting to visualize): https://www.guttmacher.org/state-policy/explore/overview-abortion-laws